 The survey, which involved more than 28,700 children, also found that by the time they are 6 months old, 4 in 10 babies are receiving no breastmilk at all.

 Australia's dietary guidelines recommend exclusive breastfeeding of infants until they're 6 months old, with the introduction of solid foods at around 6 months, then to continue breastfeeding until the age of 12 months — and beyond, if it suits the mother and child.

 Breastmilk is free and, for many parents, convenient.
 It can help protect infants against conditions such as diarrhoea, and respiratory and ear infections.
 Breastfeeding may also reduce the risk of obesity and chronic diseases in later life.

-For mums, it may reduce the risk of some cancers and osteoporosis.
+For mums, it may reduce the risk of some cancers (such as breast cancer) and osteoporosis.
 Breastfeeding can promote bonding between mother and baby.

 Why women stop breastfeeding

 Continuing to breastfeed is a challenge for many mums, even if they're well aware of the guidelines and benefits, and have the best intentions.
 It's not always easy, and if their baby isn't attaching properly they can end up with cracked, bleeding or sore nipples and mastitis.
 Some women also experience engorgement or cluster feeding.

 Poor attachment, "not enough breastmilk for the child", and an unsettled baby were the top reasons for ceasing to breastfeed cited in the Australian national infant feeding survey (by parents who stopped breastfeeding entirely before 6 months).

 While having 'low supply' of milk is a common concern for breastfeeding mums, in many cases this may be a case of what they think is a low supply, rather than a real issue of low supply, according to the Royal Australian College of General Practitioners (RACGP).